tickbox-smc-ltd/xfero/README.md

 ## Whats different?
 The primary distinguishing features of xfero are:

-- Xfero puts the business user in charge.
+- Xfero puts the business community in charge.
 Providing a simple GUI for configuration of transfer routing.
 - It is agnostic of File Transfer products and can support any File Transfer protocol/product.
 - Workflow for Orchestration which implements the following functionality:
   - A variety of file name transformations